 * Click here for rating key

-Poste Moderne Brasserie Restaurant Review: Entering Poste takes one through an elegant courtyard and up a stone staircase; a sleek modernity has transformed this once-historic General Post Office building that dates from 1841.
+THIS RESTAURANT IS CLOSED Poste Moderne Brasserie Restaurant Review: Entering Poste takes one through an elegant courtyard and up a stone staircase; a sleek modernity has transformed this once-historic General Post Office building that dates from 1841.
 But somehow, the grand charm remains in what almost seems like a European enclosure.
 A lounge area hosts Washingtonians (and visitors too) sipping and sitting graciously far into the evening.
 There is a modern bar and dramatic dining area with its various levels and bird's eye view of the display kitchen.
 Service is fast and efficient.
 Try a bowl of steamed mussels and a roast chicken half over mashed potatoes---good, though not memorable.
 Entrées, which change seasonally, may include braised short ribs, various fish and shellfish offerings, and maybe lamb.
 Dessert possibilities may include a plum galette, a dessert du jour, Bavarian cream and a selection of ice creams.
 The wine menu is carefully composed and the staff seems eager to help you make your selection.
 While outside Washington hums, inside Poste soothes and pleases.